MKorp7/CrysPy/README.md

 The results from NetSurfP for the sequences from the dataset are stored here as a compressed combined.csv file: https://drive.google.com/file/d/1sUaNOBqr99QW5StNqIYWrg5WPDAMpYBq/view?usp=sharing

 The uncompressed file is 1.6 GB.
 You do NOT need it to run this scripts!

+The calculated features for training set are saved as ...

 # Notebooks
 Notebooks are designed to run on a specific set of data and in the appropriate order, so they are numbered and use file paths.
 The results are presented in notebooks for the convenience of reviewers as they show partial results step by step and allow convenient editing of individual parts of the code if the user would like to expand it.